On the geometric fixed-points of real topological cyclic homology: TCR of perfect fields

 \begin{rem} \ \begin{enumerate}[label=\roman*)] \item Let us start by noticing that for every additive generator $a\otimes b\in A^{\Z/2}\otimes_N A^{\Z/2}$ we have that

-and therefore all the elements of the kernel of $\mu$ are $2$-power torsion.
-Thus $\mu$ is an isomorphism when $A$ is $2$-torsion free, for example for fields of odd characteristic. \item There is an additive section for $\mu\colon A^{\Z/2}\otimes_N A^{\Z/2}\to A^{\Z/2}$, that sends $a$ to $a\otimes 1$.
-Therefore $\mu$ is always surjective, and it is an isomorphism if and only if this section is itself surjective. \item If the multiplication map $A\otimes A\to A$ is an isomorphism, for example for $A=\Z/n$ for any integer $n$, then so is $\mu$. \item If the involution of $A$ is trivial and the modulo $2$ reduction of $A$ is semi-perfect (that is the mod $2$ Frobenius is surjective), then every element $a\in A$ can be written as $a=c^2+2d$ for some $c,d\in A$.
+and therefore all the elements of the kernel of $\mu$ are $2$-torsion (where the second equality follows from the identity above).
+Thus $\mu$ is an isomorphism when $A$ is $2$-torsion free, for example for fields of odd characteristic. \item There is a section for $\mu\colon A^{\Z/2}\otimes_N A^{\Z/2}\to A^{\Z/2}$, that sends $a$ to $a\otimes 1$.
+Therefore $\mu$ is always surjective, and it is an isomorphism if and only if this section is itself surjective. \item If the multiplication map $A^{\Z/2}\otimes A^{\Z/2}\to A^{\Z/2}$ is an isomorphism, for example for $A=\Z/n$ for any integer $n$, then so is $\mu$. \item If the involution of $A$ is trivial and the modulo $2$ reduction of $A$ is semi-perfect (that is the mod $2$ Frobenius is surjective), then every element $a\in A$ can be written as $a=c^2+2d$ for some $c,d\in A$.
 Then we can write a generator of $A\otimes_N A$ as

 which shows that the section $A\to A\otimes_N A$ is surjective.
 This example covers the case of perfect fields of characteristic $2$. \item If the involution of $A$ is not trivial, a similar argument shows that the section $A^{\Z/2}\to A^{\Z/2}\otimes_NA^{\Z/2}$ is surjective if every element $a\in A^{\Z/2}$ can be written as $a=c\overline{c}+d+\overline{d}$ for some $c,d\in A$, or in other words if the composite